An iOS studio · iPad & iPhone · free during beta

 Honest answers.

-No. Nothing in the app touches your canvas.
+No, and it never will.
+Nothing in the app touches your canvas — no generation, no autocomplete.
 The coach reads what you made and writes back.
 You draw.

 No. Touch works.
 Pencil is great if you have one, but it isn't required.